 Recipe Tips and Tricks

-- Have leftover ham or turkey?
-Add 2 cups of cubed ham or turkey to the broccoli and rice mixture at this point for a company-worthy after-Thanksgiving treat!
+- Do you have leftover ham or turkey?
+If so, add 2 cups of cubed ham or turkey to the broccoli and rice mixture for a company-worthy after-Thanksgiving treat!

 - For an added crunch on top of the casserole, substitute 24 crushed Ritz crackers or plain Panko breadcrumbs for the plain breadcrumbs.

 - You do not want to overcook the broccoli.
-What you’re really doing when adding the broccoli to boiling water is thawing it.
-The reason for rinsing the broccoli in cold water is that you want to stop the cooking at this point.
+When you add it to boiling water, you’re really thawing it.
+Rinsing the broccoli in cold water stops the cooking at this point.
 You want the broccoli to be crisp-tender and bright green.

-- If I don’t have any leftover rice on hand to use in this recipe, I make the required amount with ½ cup of well-rinsed long-grain rice and one cup of water.
+- If I don’t have any leftover rice to use in this recipe, I make the required amount with ½ cup of well-rinsed long-grain rice and one cup of water.

 Other Make-Ahead Side Dishes